 6.9 Changes to the constitution shall be made at an AGM or throughout the year via email with an inclusion of a 4-week voting poll to collect responses.
 If 51% or more of the respondents are for the change proposed it will be ratified.
-Proposed changes should be provided to the trustees in good time.
+Proposed changes should be provided to the AIT committee in good time.
 Written proxy votes concerning constitutional matters shall be accepted at the AGM.

-7. TRUSTEE AND SUB-COMMITTEE SPECIFICATION
+8. OFFICERS AND SUB-COMMITTEE SPECIFICATION

-7.1 Trustees and sub-committee members are as follows:
+8.1 Officers and sub-committee members are as follows:

 Sub-committee members (not normally less than 10)